yoctoproject/poky/documentation/overview-manual/overview-manual-yp-intro.rst

    :term:`OpenEmbedded Build System`
    (BitBake and
    OE-Core) automatically generates upgrades for recipes that are based on new versions of the recipes published upstream.
+See :ref:`dev-manual/dev-manual-common-tasks:using the auto upgrade helper (auh)` for how to set it up.

 -  *Recipe Reporting System:* The Recipe Reporting System tracks recipe versions available for Yocto Project.
 The main purpose of the system